MetaDyn/Community-Library/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the MetaDyn community leaders responsible for enforcement.
-For this repository, you can report issues by [**Specify Your Reporting Method Here - e.g., "contacting the repository maintainers directly via GitHub DM," or "emailing conduct@metadyn.com (if you set up such an alias)," or "reaching out to a MetaDyn Manager on Discord."**].
+For this repository, you can report issues by emailing conduct@metadyn.com or reaching out to a MetaDyn Manager on Discord.

 All complaints will be reviewed and investigated promptly and fairly.